Secure a Red Hat Enterprise Linux system to comply with security policy requirements

 Red Hat offers a method of training that is convenient to you – classroom, online, or at your site.

 Many security policies and standards require systems administrators to address specific user authentication concerns, application of updates, system auditing and logging, file system integrity, and more.
 Red Hat Server Hardening provides strategies for addressing specific policy and configuration concerns.
 This course can also help you prepare for the Red Hat Certificate of Expertise in Server Hardening exam (EX413).
+This version of the course includes the exam.

 Course content summary